nmhaga/Flare-Tracker/Documentation/Spec.md

 Overview
 ---------
-The Flare-Tracker program will pull data from online resources.
-Organise and store data into a database.
-Pull data from the database and plot X-ray flux with annotations of Active Region numbers.
+The Flare-Tracker program will pull data from online resources every 5 minutes.
+It will organise and store data into a database, and then pull that data from the database and plot X-ray flux with annotations of Active Region numbers.
 The plot will be displayed on one of the screens in the Space Weather Centre.

 Technical Design
 ----------------
 Matplotlib will be used to plot the x-ray which is going to be used in Python script.
-The data will be pulled from online sources, insert it into a database.
+The data will be pulled from online sources, and inserted into a database.
 Every five minutes a graph will be plotted annotating the areas with the flare i.e from C to X or higher level Class.
-A for loop will be implemented to determine whether it falls under background class or flare class.
-In a case where there is no active region, we assume it is an unnamed region and just the derived position is available.
+A for-loop will be implemented to determine whether it falls under background class or flare class.
+In a case where there is no active region, we assume it is an unnamed region and annotate with the derived position.

 ###Program Flow Chart